 We have detected that you are using Internet Explorer to visit this website.
 Internet Explorer is now being phased out by Microsoft.
 As a result, NHS Digital no longer supports any version of Internet Explorer for our web-based products, as it involves considerable extra effort and expense, which cannot be justified from public funds.
 Some features on this site will not work.
 You should use a modern browser such as Edge, Chrome, Firefox, or Safari.
 If you have difficulty installing or accessing a different browser, contact your IT support team.

-Psychological Therapies, Annual report on the use of IAPT services - England, 2017-18 [PAS]Official statistics
+Psychological Therapies, Annual report on the use of IAPT services - England, 2017-18 [PAS]Official statistics, Experimental statistics

 - Publication Date:

 - NHS Trusts, Mental Health Trusts, Independent Sector Health Care Providers, Clinical Commissioning Groups, Clinical Commissioning Regions, Sustainability and Transformation Partnerships, Provider

 - Date Range:

 - 01 Apr 2017 to 31 Mar 2018

 This statistical release is the annual report on the Improving Access to Psychological Therapies (IAPT) programme.
 IAPT is run by the NHS in England and offers NICE-approved therapies for treating people with anxiety or depression.